 Interested in teaching a Community-based Learning course?
 Start here.

 A Community-based Learning (CBL) course is a credit-bearing educational experience that integrates meaningful community service with guided reflection to enhance students’ understanding of course content as well as their sense of civic responsibility.
 More than 100 CBL courses are taught at UW-Madison every year.

 Starting a Community-based Learning Course

 Faculty and instructional staff can create a Community-based Learning course as a brand new offering or add a CBL component can to an existing course.
 The Morgridge Center for Public Service is here to help guide faculty and instructional staff through the process, answer any questions and offer funding opportunities.
-Contact Assistant Director of Community-Engaged Scholarship Beth Tryon at email@example.com to consult further on curriculum development, course designation process and community partnership-building.
+Contact Community-Engaged Scholarship Specialist Haley Madden at firstname.lastname@example.org to consult further on curriculum development, course designation process and community partnership-building.